g-sreshtha/networking-notes/connecting-systems-notes.md

 ***source: https://www.slideteam.net/standard-cloud-service-models-cloud-computing-service-models.html****
 ## How does a VPC work?
 Through the allocation of private IP subnet and a virtual communication construct such as a VLAN or a set of encrypted communication channels per user, the isolation between one VPC user and their resources and all other users within the same public cloud can be achieved.
 - **Subnets**: This is a network within another network which makes transferring data more efficient by causing network traffic travel shorter distances without passing through unnecessary routers to reach its destination.
 It is made up of a range of IP addresses within a network to be able to divide a part of it for private use.
-In a VPC private IP addresses are used that are not accessible via the public internet.
+In a VPC, private IP addresses are used that are not accessible via the public internet so resources can be kept private.
-- **VLAN (Virtual Local Area Network)**:
+- **VLAN (Virtual Local Area Network)**: This is a custom network created from one or more local networks which enables devices in multiple networks to be combined into one logical network without the use of the internet.
+It works like a subnet to partition a part of the network however it functions in a different layer of the ***OSI Model***.
+The subnet partitioning occurs in the second layer, whereas the VlAN partitioning often happens in layer 3.
 - **VPN (Virtual Private Network)**:
 ## OSI Model
 ![image](https://github.com/g-sreshtha/networking-notes/assets/146075375/8b25b433-167b-4568-81aa-bead8ed629aa)